 5. Durability and Longevity – Unlike blinds and curtains, shutters are built to last and never go out of style.
 They don’t fade or stain and are easy to clean.

 6. Curb Appeal – Finally, there’s the aesthetics factor.
-Not only are shutters attractive, they add character and dimension to a home’s exterior façade.
+Not only are shutters attractive, but they also add character and dimension to a home’s exterior façade.
 With a variety of designs and colors available to the homeowner, there’s no limit to what you can do to add style and personality to your architectural gem.

 With a little innovation and creativity, you can brighten up your home with intriguing and unique decorative window shutters.
 Don’t be surprised if they become hot conversational topics within your circle of friends!